Hanbo-Sun/Multiclass_AdaBoost/README.md

 # Multi-class-AdaBoost
-SAMME - Stagewise Additive Modeling  using a Multi-class Exponential loss function
+SAMME - Stagewise Additive Modeling  using a Multi-class Exponential loss function.
+Implemented by both MATLAB and python.

 This project implemented a novel Multi-class AdaBoost Algorithm referred as SAMME [1] – Stagewise Additive Modeling using a Multi-class Exponential loss function.
 By adding the log(K + 1) (K denotes classes) term to penalize weak classifier, SAMME not only overcomes the restriction barrier of handling multi-class problems in AdaBoost.M1, but also could be generalized into any fisher-consistent loss function.
 SAMME is equivalent to stagewise additive modeling.
 Also, the choice of multi-class exponential loss function satisfying Bayes rule.